Julian Huxley: Mid career

 In 1941 Huxley was invited to the United States on a lecturing tour, and generated some controversy by saying that he thought the United States should join World War II: a few weeks later came the attack on Pearl Harbor.
 When the US joined the war, he found it difficult to get a passage back to the UK, and his lecture tour was extended.
-The Council of the Zoological Society—"a curious assemblage… of wealthy amateurs, self-perpetuating and autocratic"—uneasy with their secretary, used this as an opportunity to remove him.
+The Council of the Zoological Society—"a curious assemblage... of wealthy amateurs, self-perpetuating and autocratic"—uneasy with their secretary, used this as an opportunity to remove him.
 This they did by abolishing his post "to save expenses".
 Since Huxley had taken a half-salary cut at the start of the war, and no salary at all whilst he was in America, the council's action was widely read as a personal attack on Huxley.
 A public controversy ensued, but eventually the Council got its way.

 In 1943 he was asked by the British government to join the Colonial Commission on Higher Education.
 The commission's remit was to survey the West African Commonwealth countries for suitable locations for the creation of universities.
 There he acquired a disease, went down with hepatitis, and had a serious mental breakdown.
 He was completely disabled, treated with ECT, and took a full year to recover.
 He was 55.

+In 1945, Huxley proposed to melt the polar ice caps by igniting atomic bombs to moderate the world climate in the northern hemisphere, and permit shipping across the top of the world.